Mosasaurus: Habitat preference

 Mosasaurus inhabited offshore ocean habitats of various depths.

 Known fossils of Mosasaurus have typically been recovered from deposits representing nearshore habitats during the Cretaceous period, with some fossils coming from deeper-water deposits.
-Lingham-Soliar (1995) elaborated on this, finding that Maastrichtian deposits in the Netherlands with M. hoffmannii occurrences represented nearshore waters around 40-50 m deep.
+Lingham-Soliar (1995) elaborated on this, finding that Maastrichtian deposits in the Netherlands with M. hoffmanni occurrences represented nearshore waters around 40-50 m deep.
 Changing temperatures and an abundance in marine life were characteristic of these localities.
-The morphological build of M. hoffmannii, nevertheless, was best adapted for a pelagic surface lifestyle.
+The morphological build of M. hoffmanni, nevertheless, was best adapted for a pelagic surface lifestyle.

 δ^{13}C is also correlated with a marine animal's feeding habitat as isotope levels deplete when habitat is farther from the shoreline, so some scientists interpreted isotope levels as a proxy for habitat preference.
 Separate studies involving multiple Mosasaurus specimens have yielded consistently low δ^{13}C levels of tooth enamel, indicating that Mosasaurus fed in more offshore or open waters.
 It has been pointed out how δ^{13}C can be influenced by other factors in an animal's lifestyle, such as diet and diving behavior.
-To account for this, a 2014 study by T. Lynn Harrell Jr. and Alberto Perez-Huerta examined the concentration ratios of neodymium, gadolinium, and ytterbium in M. hoffmannii and Mosasaurus sp. fossils from Alabama, the Demopolis Chalk, and the Hornerstown Formation.
+To account for this, a 2014 study by T. Lynn Harrell Jr. and Alberto Perez-Huerta examined the concentration ratios of neodymium, gadolinium, and ytterbium in M. hoffmanni and Mosasaurus sp. fossils from Alabama, the Demopolis Chalk, and the Hornerstown Formation.
 Previous studies demonstrated that ratios of these three elements can act as a proxy for relative ocean depth of a fossil during early diagenesis without interference from biological processes, with each of the three elements signifying either shallow, deep, or fresh waters.
 The rare earth element ratios were very consistent throughout most of the examined Mosasaurus fossils, indicating consistent habitat preference, and clustered towards a ratio representing offshore habitats with ocean depths deeper than 50 m.